iamvinayvk/iamvinayvk/README.md

 # 👋 Vinay Kushwaha - Software Developer

 ## About Me
-A passionate software developer from India with expertise in cross-platform mobile and web application development.
+A passionate software developer with expertise in cross-platform mobile and web application development.
 I specialize in creating scalable, efficient software solutions using modern technologies.

 ## 🚀 Professional Experience